uwspstar/code-Material-Angular-DotNet/gittutorial/README.md

 // A new branch will be created and you will be switched over thereafter $ git checkout -b issue2
 $ git checkout -b issue2

+// Merge "issue1" with "master"
+// To merge commits into the master branch,
+// let's now switch over to the master branch.
+$ git checkout master

+//
+$ git merge issue1

 ```